PET HEALTH

 A MetLife Pet Policy May Help Cover Vestibular Disease Costs

-What Are the Symptoms of Vestibular Disease in Dogs?
+What Causes Vestibular Disease in Dogs?

 The symptoms of vestibular disease are easy to spot, but the disorder is often mistaken for a seizure, stroke, or brain tumor.
 Luckily, it's not nearly as severe as any of those conditions.